BlackteaData/data-talks/workshop4.md

     ]
 }
 ```
 In addition, we will need to uncheck the `Block all public access`.
 Leave the first two options ticketed, and the last two unticketed.
-Even though the bucket is now public, only the files contained in the above folder can be freely downloaded.
+Even though the bucket is now public, only the files contained in the folder `/raw/btcusd_csv/` can be freely downloaded.
 The rest of the objects are still private.

 Run the copy command again - it should work now!